Newark company one of 52 in-state approved to grow cannabis

 They have eight employees now but expect them to add dozens in the weeks ahead.
 The Newark Mayor called to congratulate the pair, delighted about the added prospects.

-“He’s excited about the job opportunities and the tax revenue…” says Jimenez.
+“He’s excited about the job opportunities and the tax revenue…” Jimenez said.

 Jimenez says their entire facility is half a million square feet.
 They can only grow on 25,000 square feet, but both men expect that to open to more capacity as demand for cannabis grows.

 And the next step?
 “Get seed into the ground.
-That’s what we’re going to do,” says Jimenez.
+That’s what we’re going to do,” Ji Jimenez said.

 It’s going to be a while before Honest Pharm Co will be selling products to dispensaries in the region, the harvest is expected in the next six to seven months.